BrutishGuy/CASTAITask/report/REPORT.md

 Overall, we can also experiment with different loss functions for the hyperparameter optimisation, which currently optimised for ROC AUC, which may give us better results depending on the business use-case requirements for predicting interruptions correctly.

+Additionally, if we know the business use-case a bit better, we can optimise for the right metric, e.g. recall, precision, specificity, or some other more concrete metric, and even provide this as a metric to the hyper optimisation procedure, which currently rather relies on ROC AUC instead.
+If we switch to using the more appropriate metric, it could improve the quality of the model that we arrive at via the hyperparameter search.

+In future, time allowing, we can also explore the feature importances and feature dependency plots for our model by using methods such as SHAP (Shapley values) to measure feature contributions to a model's prediction.
+This helps to diagnose what the model has learnt and helps greatly with model explainability.
+Here, we've skipped it in the interests of time, and considering the large number of numerical features for which we don't have domain knowledge of, or a data schema for.